Bose-Einstein condensation in the Rindler space: The model

 \section{The model}

-The model in this paper is a free complex scalar model at the finite density corresponding to an ideal gas in the constantly accelerating system with the acceleration $a$.
+The model in this paper is a free complex scalar model at the finite density corresponding to an constantly accelerating ideal gas with an acceleration $a$.
 The Lagrangian density is given as